+ABSTRACT

-ABSTRACT.
-We present a hierarchy of commuting operators in Fock space containing the q-boson Hamiltonian on \mathbb{Z} and show that the operators in question are simultaneously diagonalized by Hall-Littlewood functions.
-As an application, the n-particle scattering operator is computed.
+We present a hierarchy of commuting operators in Fock space containing the q-boson Hamiltonian on \mathbb{Z} and show that the operators in question are simultaneously diagonalized by Hall-Littlewood functions and have absolutely continuous spectrum.
+As an application, the n-particle scattering operator is computed explicitly.